mark-watson/Java-AI-Book/manuscript/genetic_algorithms.md

     }
 ~~~~~~~~

-The class **ChromosomeComparator** implements a **Comparator** interface and is application specific: it is used to sort a population in “best first” order:
+The class **ChromosomeComparator** implements a **Comparator** interface and is application specific.
+It is used to sort a population in “best first” order:

 {lang="java",linenos=off}
 ~~~~~~~~